 1pm – Pick up a packed lunch and head to the Oxford Botanic Gardens

 The Botanic Gardens is one of the prettiest spots in Oxford.
-They’re the oldest botanic gardens in the UK (dating from 1621) and have been fulfilling their mission “to promote the furtherance of learning and to glorify nature” ever since.
+It’s the oldest botanic garden in the UK (dating from 1621) and has been fulfilling its mission “to promote the furtherance of learning and to glorify nature” ever since.

 Don’t forget to pop into the huge greenhouses, they’re crammed with soaring cacti and lush palms.
 Just walking around them basically feels like you have been transported to the other side of the world.